Electronic correlations and flattened band in magnetic Weyl semimetal candidate Co3Sn2S2

 \textbf{Discussion}

-In summary, we have investigated electronic correlations in a magnetic WSM candidate Co$_{3}$Sn$_{2}$S$_{2}$.
+In summary, we have investigated electronic correlations in FM Co$_{3}$Sn$_{2}$S$_{2}$.
 The electronic kinetic energy extracted from the measured optical data is about half of that deduced by single-particle \textit{ab initio} calculations, which indicates that the strength of electronic correlations in Co$_{3}$Sn$_{2}$S$_{2}$ is intermediate.
-In addition, the energies of the two interband-transition peaks in the experimental $\sigma_{1}^{E}$(\emph{$\omega$}, \textit{T} = 8 K) of Co$_{3}$Sn$_{2}$S$_{2}$ are significantly lower than those in the $\sigma_{1}^{T}$(\emph{$\omega$}) obtained by single-particle \textit{ab initio} calculations, which manifests that its electronic bandwidth is narrowed by electronic correlations.
+The energies of the two interband-transition-induced peaks in the experimental $\sigma_{1}^{\rm E}$(\emph{$\omega$}, \textit{T} = 8 K) of Co$_{3}$Sn$_{2}$S$_{2}$ are significantly lower than those in the $\sigma_{1}^{\rm T}$(\emph{$\omega$}) obtained by single-particle \textit{ab initio} calculations in the FM ground state.
+In addition, the left side of the experimental peak $\beta_{\rm E}$ is distinctly steeper than that of the theoretical peak $\beta_{\rm T}$.
+The red-shift and the steeper-side of the interband-transition-induced peak in the experimental $\sigma_{1}^{\rm E}$(\emph{$\omega$}, \textit{T} = 8 K) compared with the theoretical peak in the theoretical $\sigma_{1}^{\rm T}$(\emph{$\omega$}) indicate that its electronic bandwidth and band gap (or the minimal energy difference between the occupied and empty state in the electronic bands) are narrowed by electronic correlations.
 Furthermore, by comparing the energy ratios between the interband-transition peaks in the experimental and single-particle-\textit{ab-initio}-calculation-derived real parts of the optical conductivity with the electronic-bandwidth renormalization factors gotten by DFT+DMFT calculations, we estimated the Coulomb-interaction strength (\textit{U} $\sim$ 4 eV) of electronic correlations in this material.
 Our DFT+DMFT calculations with \textit{U} $\sim$ 4 eV show that a WSM state still exists in this correlated system.
-Besides, the consistence between the asymmetric peak-like feature around 36 meV in the experimental $\sigma_{1}^{E}$(\emph{$\omega$}, \textit{T} = 8 K) and the DFT+DMFT-calculation-derived peak-like features in the $\sigma_{1}^{QP}$(\emph{$\omega$}) reveals an electronic band connecting the two Weyl cones is flattened by electronic correlations and is present near $E_F$ in FM Co$_{3}$Sn$_{2}$S$_{2}$.
-Our results not only show that FM Co$_{3}$Sn$_{2}$S$_{2}$ is an electron-correlated WSM, but also open an avenue for deeply investigating exotic quantum phenomena dominated by flat bands in WSMs.
+Besides, the consistence between the asymmetric peak-like feature around 36 meV in the experimental $\sigma_{1}^{\rm E}$(\emph{$\omega$}, \textit{T} = 8 K) and the DFT+DMFT-calculation-derived peak-like features in the $\sigma_{1}^{\rm QP}$(\emph{$\omega$}) reveals an electronic band connecting the two Weyl cones is flattened by electronic correlations and is present near $E_{\rm F}$ in FM Co$_{3}$Sn$_{2}$S$_{2}$.
+Our results not only reveal the effects of electronic correlations in FM Co$_{3}$Sn$_{2}$S$_{2}$, but also open an avenue for deeply investigating exotic quantum phenomena dominated by flat bands in WSMs.

 \textbf{Methods}

 \textbf{Optical reflectance measurements.} The optical reflectance measurements in the energy range from 8 to 6000 meV were performed on a Bruker Vertex 80v Fourier-transform spectrometer.
 The single-crystal sample was mounted on an optically black cone locating at the cold finger of a helium flow cryostat.
 A freshly-cleaved \textit{ab}-plane of the Co$_{3}$Sn$_{2}$S$_{2}$ single crystal was obtained just before pumping the cryostat.
 An \textit{in situ} gold and aluminum overcoating technique was employed to get the reflectance spectra \textit{R}($\omega$).
 The optical reflectance data are highly reproducible.
 Moreover, J. A. Woollam RC2 spectroscopic ellipsometer was used to get the optical constants of the Co$_{3}$Sn$_{2}$S$_{2}$ single crystals in the energy range from 500 to 6000 meV, which are consistent with the optical constants extracted from the measured reflectance spectra in this energy range.